Dos and don’ts of tooth extraction

 Don’t: Smoke for three to four days

-Sucking can dislodge your blood clot and give yourself a painful condition known as dry socket.
+Sucking can dislodge your blood clot and give you a painful condition known as dry socket.
 The chemicals found in cigarettes or chewing tobacco also negatively affect the healing process.
 If you’re a heavy tobacco user and foresee intense nicotine cravings, you might plan ahead and purchase nicotine patches prior to your tooth extraction.

 Do: Apply ice packs to reduce swelling